 SOMETIMES LUCK HAS NOTHING TO DO WITH IT

 In the first of two rounds, Larson’s correct answers earned him three spins.
 He used them to calibrate the timing of his button presses.
 Ironically, three spins in, Larson found himself in last place.
-As the second round started, he earned seven more chances, and - now prepared - put his winning formula to work.
+As the second round started, he earned seven more chances, and - now prepared - he put his winning formula to work.

 Spin after spin, Larson successfully earned himself more money, more prizes, and more chances to spin again.
 Over and over again, he followed the formula, executed the plan, and won.
 10 straight winning spins.
 Then 20 straight.
 Then 40.
 His prize money climbed to $20,000.
 Then $50,000.
 Then $100,000.
 Behind the scenes, game show executives were scrambling.
 Sweating.
 Swearing!
 Convinced Larson was cheating - but with no evidence to prove it - they were forced to let him continue.

 In the end, game show executives had to tip their cap to Michael Larson, and reward him the prizes he’d rightfully earned.
 He didn’t cheat, they concluded.
 He had simply done the hard work that no one else was willing to do, and in doing so had moved winning from a random chance to a likely outcome.
-When people study your success - and the clues you’ve left behind - may they say about you.
+When people study your success - and the clues you’ve left behind - may they say the same about you.
 That when it comes to winning, sometimes luck has nothing to do with it.